Last updated on 15 January, 2021

 The Tracking Technologies allow us to automatically collect information about you and your online behavior, as well as your device (for example your computer or mobile device), in order to enhance your navigation on our Services, improve our Services performance and customize your experience on our Services.
-We may also use this information to collect statistics about the usage of our Services, perform analytics, deliver content which is tailored to your interests and administer services to our Users, advertisers, publishers, customers and partners.
+We may also use this information to collect statistics about the usage of our Services, perform analytics, deliver content that is tailored to your interests, and administer services to our Users, advertisers, publishers, customers, and partners.

 We also allow third parties to collect information about you through Tracking Technologies for the same purposes mentioned above.

 Cookies are small text files (composed only of letters and numbers) that a web server places on your computer or mobile device when you visit a webpage.
 Most web pages contain elements from multiple web domains so when you visit https://logstail.com (or other Logstail Websites), your browser may receive cookies from several sources.
 This may includes also 3rd parties that we have hired to provide services on our behalf, such as site analytics, site acceleration, or ad targeting.